-Upon a written demand of the shareholder, the Company must, no later than within 7 (seven) calendar days after the receipt of the demand, grant to the shareholder access to and/or submit to him/her copies of the following documents: the Articles of Association, sets of annual and interim financial statements, annual and interim reports of the Company, auditor’s (audit firm’s) reports and reports on audit, minutes of the General Meetings or other documents containing decisions of the General Meeting, lists of the shareholders, lists of the members of the Board, other documents of the Company that must be publicly accessible under the laws, unless these documents contain a commercial (production) secret of the Company or confidential information.
+Upon a written demand of the shareholder, the Company must, no later than within 7 (seven) calendar days after the receipt of the demand, grant to the shareholder access to and/or submit to him/her copies of the following documents: the Articles of Association, sets of annual and interim financial statements, management reports of the Company, auditor’s (audit firm’s) reports and reports on audit, minutes of the General Meetings or other documents containing decisions of the General Meeting, lists of the shareholders, lists of the members of the Board, other documents of the Company that must be publicly accessible under the laws, unless these documents contain a commercial (production) secret of the Company or confidential information.

 The Company shall grant to the shareholder access to other information of the Company and, at the shareholder’s request, shall systematise information according to the indicated criteria and/or submit copies of documents, if such information and documents are necessary for the shareholder to meet the requirements prescribed by other legal acts and when the shareholder ensures in writing the confidentiality of such information and documents.

-All information and documents specified in Articles 64 and 65 of these Articles of Association shall be submitted to the shareholders and the members of the Board free of charge.
+All information and documents specified in Articles 64 and 65 of these Articles of Association shall be submitted to the shareholders of the Company and the members of the Board free of charge.

 FINAL PROVISIONS